relaycoder/konro/docs/repomix.md

 type WithArgument<T> = {
   [K in keyof T as NonNullable<T[K]> extends any[] | (any | null) ?
 K : never]?: boolean | {
     where?: (record: RelatedModel<NonNullable<T[K]>>) => boolean;
-    select?: Record<string, ColumnDefinition<any>>; // Not fully typed yet, but better than nothing };
+    select?: Record<string, ColumnDefinition<unknown>>; // Not fully typed yet, but better than nothing };
 };